 - They must have a compelling reason for the request to transfer.
 For all practical purposes, transfers are generally only considered for compassionate reasons such as proximity to a spouse, or serious illness in a family member for whom the student is the primary care giver.
 Documentation of the latter will be required.

 II.
-The College will begin accepting application materials from potential transfer students on March 1 and all application materials must be complete and received in the Office of Admissions by April 1 of the year in which matriculation would begin.
-(Application materials for transfer may be obtained from the Office of Student Admissions.)
-Absolutely no exceptions will be made to the April 1 deadline.
-In addition to the application form itself, the applicant must make arrangements for the following information to be forwarded directly from the source to the UAMS College of Medicine Office of Student Admissions:
+The College will begin accepting application materials from potential transfer students on March 1 and all application materials must be complete and in the office of Admissions by April 1 of the year in which matriculation would begin (Application materials for transfer may be obtained from the Office of Student Admissions).
+Absolutely no exceptions will be made to the April 1st deadline.
+In addition to the application form itself, the applicant must make arrangements for the following information to be forwarded directly from the source to the UAMS College of Medicine’s Office of Student Admissions:

 - A letter from the Dean or Student Affairs Dean of the College of Medicine in which the applicant is currently enrolled verifying that the applicant is enrolled, is in good standing, and is eligible to continue at that school;

 - A copy of the applicant’s medical school transcript (if grades for the complete second year are not on the transcript at the time of application, the applicant must arrange for an updated transcript to be sent when these grades are finalized);